 The content of aptitude tests is not necessarily challenging.
 The difficulty is the added pressure of a time limit, the anxiety of the test, and the application of skills to answer correctly.

-There are different types of intelligence that make up what is known as human intelligence; cognitive intelligence is one facet, and emotional intelligence is another.
+Different types of intelligence make up what is known as human intelligence; cognitive intelligence is one facet, and emotional intelligence is another.
 In cognitive intelligence, measurements can be taken of learned skills as well as more fluid abilities; it is these 'fluid' abilities that are the focus of an aptitude test.

 Why is an aptitude test important for interviews?